As a small boy in the 1950s I'd listen to old folk chin-wagging

-(Below) I do get one or two complaints from older visitors who've 'clicked-on' a link to this collection and find that it takes a long time to download.
+(Below) I do get one or two complaints from older visitors who've 'clicked-on' a page and find that it takes a long time to download.

 The reason why some pages are slow is because of their huge size.

 For example, if you 'click-on' a webpage containing text only it is much easier to load than a webpage of photos since it takes much longer to transmit.
 Many websites avoid this is by limiting the number of images.
 However, this website is primarily a collection of photographs and so what you are actually opening are pages full of images of steam days…

 So please be patient!

 Indeed if you like these pages then why not bookmark them?
-Or if you're using Internet Explorer add them to your favourite list…I'm sure it will make your next visit a whole lot easier.
+Or add them to your favourite list…I'm sure it will make your next visit a whole lot easier.
 Happy surfing!